Cr4zySh4rk/HOWLR/README.md

 ```
 ### 2) Copy the repo to htdocs

-### 3) Open phpMyAdmin after starting the serevrs from XAMPP Console
+### 3) Open phpMyAdmin after starting the server from XAMPP Console

 ### 4) Create a database called howlr2